 When playing the six railroads rule in Monopoly, the two utilities (Water Works and Electric Company) are treated like railroads.
 They cost $200 to buy and can be mortgaged for $100.
-The rent for owning five railroads is $300 and for six railroads the rent is $400.
+To get a railroads Monopoly you need all six – the rent for owning five railroads is $300 and for six railroads the rent is $400.

 Monopoly Railroads Strategy

 Many people wonder whether it’s smart to buy the railroads in Monopoly.
 Most people seem to value them highly, but how much return on investment do they actually generate?
 And are some railroads better than others?
 Let’s take a look…

 This table shows the cost, rent, and ROI of the railroads in Monopoly:

 |Number of railroads||Cost to buy||Rent per railroad||Total rent||ROI if a player lands on one||ROI if a player lands on all|